pommicket/autosdf/README.md

 - F to go fullscreen
 - F10 to take a screenshot (saved to a folder called `screenshots`).
 The SDF string is saved in the PNG file's metadata.
 If you open it with notepad, you'll see it towards the beginning of the file.
-- Press Escape twice to quit
+- Press Ctrl+Q to quit (or press escape and click the "quit" button)
 - You can use Shift to move faster and Ctrl to move slower.

 ## saving SDFs